 In response to the crippling economic impact of COVID-19 in 2020, the Australian Taxation Office (ATO) deferred the collection of tax debts to move their focus to support businesses with their cash flow.
 But now, as the economy starts to improve, it’s important for business owners to remember that their tax debts were deferred and not eliminated.
+As a broker, there are steps you can take to help your clients overcome their tax debt.

 ATO commence active collection of tax debt